studiomotio/zeroclick/README.md

 > The package is currently published in beta version.

+## How it works
+The package avoid users from clicking on links by creating a fake user `click` event through `MouseEvent` API.
+The default event is prevented and called lately, when the `timeout` time has elapsed or your custom `Promise` resolved.

 ## Disclaimer
 As the plugin create an **"untrusted" `MouseEvent`** in order to simulate a user "click", some browsers may interpret `target="_blank"` links as **intrusive pop-up**.
 Be sure to ignore/ban those kind of links from your site.